sinlesschip/art-of-functional-programming/README.md

 # Art of functional programming challenges

 This repo will document me solving the challenges in the book "Art of functional programming" by Minh Quang Tran.
-I aim to solve the challenges in both OCaml and Haskell.
+I aim to solve the challenges in Haskell.

 # 1. Expressions